nlpsandbox/nlpsandbox.io/wiki/608037-PHIAnnotationDeidentification.md

 The performance metrics listed below are reported in the Leaderboards for the category "Annotation Location":

-- `F1 Instance Strict`: F1 score for the instance-level evaluation (strict mode)
+- `F1 Instance Strict`: F1 score for the instance-level evaluation (strict mode).
-- `F1 Instance Relax`: F1 score for the instance-level evaluation (relax mode)
+- `F1 Instance Relax`: F1 score for the instance-level evaluation (relax mode).
-- `F1 Token`: F1 score for the token-level evaluation
+- `F1 Token`: F1 score for the token-level evaluation.

 ### Annotation Location and Type Evaluation